Data Center FAQs

 The City of Wilmington will receive:

 • An upfront and unrestricted payment of $1.5 million.
 The use of these funds will be decided by the City of Wilmington.
+(An additional payment of $350,000 will be paid to the Port Authority.
+These funds will be used to cover staff costs and legal fees associated with the project.)

 • Over $1 million in new annual tax revenues through a combination of PILOTs (Payments in Lieu of Taxes) and municipal income taxes.